23rd MDG launches new texting option for prescription activation

 |0

-This work, 23rd MDG launches new texting option for prescription activation [Image 3 of 3], by A1C Whitney Gillespie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 23rd MDG launches new texting option for prescription activation, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT